Uzair-90/HSPSQL/uzair/PostgresHS/AWS_Sharding.md

 ## Creating EC2 instances

 I am assuming that the reader knows how to create EC2 instances.
 So, first of all create two EC2 instances in same security group then open the port range which you will be using to run postgresql databases.
-After doing this on each instance install postgresql and citus any version you are confortable with then in the configuration files change made the necessary changes which are required to establish connections you will find a detail about this at:
+After doing this on each instance install postgresql and citus any version you are confortable with then in the configuration files made the necessary changes which are required to establish connections you will find details about this at:

 [citus distributed systems documentation](https://docs.citusdata.com/en/v11.1/installation/multi_node_rhel.html)

-After you are done with all the instructions given in the documentation provided above create your tables and start working your queries will run in parallel like for demo consider the following:
+After you are done with all the instructions given in the documentation ( link provided above) create your tables and start working.
+Your queries will run in parallel for a demo consider the following:

 ```sql
 CREATE TABLE distributed_table (